Spring 2025

 Grading:

-To pass the class, students must write a short report (no more than 5 pages) and give a short oral presentation (around 30 minutes) on a topic of their choice related to the class.
+- Students must also write a short report (no more than 5 pages) and give a short oral presentation (around 30 minutes) on a topic of their choice related to the class.
 A list of possible topics will be handed out at the beginning of the class.
-There will be also regular homework that needs to be submitted.

 Learning Outcomes: